Cost of Attendance

 The University's Office of Student Accounts maintains your account.
 All tuition and campus housing payments are made to them.
 If you apply for and accept financial aid, the Office of Student Accounts will use your grants, scholarships, and loans in calculating what may be due and payable for any term.
 Cal Grant B stipends and Federal Work-Study eligibility will not be used in calculating your bill, as earnings from these programs are paid directly to you rather than being credited to your student account charges.

 The following fall semester billing example is intended to help you estimate a one-semester payment and is not intended to represent your specific financial aid and USF bill.
 Fees and charges may differ, and you will need to refer to your actual financial aid offer and USF charges for exact calculations.

 |Equals a Subtotal of Fall USF direct billed charges||= $34,806|

 |Subtract Fall Grants/Scholarships||- $10,000|

 |Subtract Fall ENROLLMENT Deposit||- $750|

 |Estimated Total Fall Semester Bill||= $21,335|

 *Federal Subsidized, Unsubsidized and PLUS loans carry an origination fee that is taken out of the gross amount of the loan by the government upon disbursement.
 When calculating your charges, please account for these loan fees.
 As origination fees are subject to change, please refer to our Federal Loan pages for up-to-date information.

-Remember not to subtract Cal Grant B stipends, work-study or campus job opportunities.
+Remember not to subtract Cal Grant B stipends or work-study.
 You can estimate your spring bill by using this same calculation.
 However, deposits you were required to make in the fall may not be required in the spring.
 Please adjust accordingly.